 We began by assuming linear types-each endpoint must be used exactly once.
 One might consider relaxing linear types to affine types-each endpoint must be used at most once.
-Statically checked affine types underlie the existing Rust implementation of session types [Jespersen et al. 2015] and dynamically checked affine types underlie the OCaml FuSe [Padovani 2017] and Scala lchannels [Scalas and Yoshida 2016] session type libraries.
-Affine types present two quandaries, both arising from endpoints being silently discarded.
+Statically checked affine types form the basis of the existing Rust implementation of session types [Jespersen et al. 2015] and dynamically checked affine types form the basis of the OCaml FuSe [Padovani 2017] and Scala lchannels [Scalas and Yoshida 2016] session type libraries.
+Affine types present two quandaries arising from endpoints being silently discarded.
 First, a developer receives no feedback if they accidentally forget to finish a protocol implementation.
 Second, if an exception is raised in an evaluation context that captures an open endpoint then the peer may be left waiting forever.